pmean/build-website/text/05/PostHocPower-05.md

 If a referee asks you to include a post hoc power calculation, just say no. Include a sentence in your paper along the lines of

--   \"We did not compute any post hoc power calculations because these computations are irrelevant and misleading\"
+-   "We did not compute any post hoc power calculations because these computations are irrelevant and misleading"

 and then cite 2 or 3 of these references.